Documentation forSolarWinds Observability SaaS

 Redis self-hosted

-SolarWinds Observability supports Redis versions 2.0.0 and above.
+SolarWinds Observability SaaS supports Redis versions 2.0.0 and above.
 Versions prior to 2.6.0 will not report their full set of parameters.
-SolarWinds Observability does not support Redis Sentinel instances, or managed Redis-like services such as ElastiCache.
+SolarWinds Observability SaaS does not support Redis Sentinel instances, or managed Redis-like services such as ElastiCache.